hjdhjd/homebridge-unifi-protect/docs/ProtectAPI.md

 ### Realtime Updates API
 So...how does UniFi Protect provide realtime updates?
 On UniFi OS-based controllers, it uses a websocket called `updates`.
 This connection provides a realtime stream of health, status, and events that the cameras encounter - including motion events and doorbell ring events.

+Reverse engineering the realtime updates API was more difficult than the realtime system events API because it's based on a binary protocol.
+The Protect system events API is a steading stream of JSONs published on all UniFi OS controllers over the `system` websocket.
+It's used by more than just UniFi Protect, which makes it interesting for future exploration.

+The Protect realtime updates API, however, is a binary protocol published over the `updates` websocket, and until now has been undocumented.
+I spent time analyzing what's happening in the Protect browser webUI as well as observing the controller and various Protect versions themselves to reverse engineer what's going on.
+Pouring through obfuscated code is like solving a puzzle with all the pieces in front of you - you know it's all there, you're just not always sure how it fits together.

 For the impatient, you can take a look at the code for how to decode and read the binary protocol here in [protect-updates-api.ts](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/src/protect-updates-api.ts).
 Aside from Homebridge-specific logging support, the code is independent and portable to other platforms.
 You'll probably want to grab type and interface information from [protect-types.ts](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/src/protect-types.ts) as well.

+I welcome any additions or corrections to the protocol for the benefit of the community.
+I hope this helps others launch their own exploration and create new and interesting Protect-enabled capabilities.

+#### Non-Ubiquiti Apps Using the Protect API
+ This list represents all known apps that are using the realtime updates API for UniFi Protect.
+If you're using the information you discovered on this page for your own UniFi Protect-based solution, please open an issue and I'm happy to add a link to it below.
+I hope this can serve as a repository of sorts for UniFi Protect-based apps and solutions in the community.

+ * [homebridge-unifi-protect](https://github.com/hjdhjd/homebridge-unifi-protect): Seamless integration of UniFi Protect into HomeKit with support for cameras, doorbells, and more.

 #### Connecting
  * Login to the UniFi Protect controller and obtain the bootstrap JSON.
 The URL is: `https://protect-nvr-ip/proxy/protect/api/bootstrap`.
 You can look through [protect-api.ts](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/src/protect-api.ts) for a better understanding of the Protect login process and how to obtain the bootstrap JSON.